 Tomatoes are one of nature’s most popular and healthy foods.
 It’s no surprise that dog owners wonder about the safety of feeding their furry friends this red berry-like fruit.

 Most dogs enjoy biting into a juicy tomato.
 They can also benefit from the nutritious aspects.
-That said, you must also consider that nightshades can sometimes be poisonous for pets.
+That said, you must also consider that nightshades are sometimes poisonous for pets.

 Such contradictions create canine consumption confusion concerning tomatoes.
 You have to weigh all the pros and cons.
 Read more about this very juicy topic for your dog’s sake.

 Can I Give My Dog a Tomato?
 Answer: Yes, ripened only

 There’s nothing harmful about occasionally feeding them ripe.
 Just do so in moderation.

 Some ripe tomato consumption may actually help your dog live a happier and healthier life.
 That assumes this food agrees with them.
 Dogs that experience allergic reactions or digestive problems, such as diarrhea, from eating tomatoes should steer clear going forward.

 Unripened tomatoes shouldn’t be fed to your dog for reasons we’ll explain.